salilab/imp/doc/manual/write_examples.md

 example.

 When writing examples, one should try (as appropriate) to do the following:
-- begin the example with `import` lines for the IMP modules used
+- begin the example with `import` lines for the %IMP modules used
 - have parameters describing the process taking place.
 These include names of PDB files, the resolution to perform computations at etc.
 - define a function `create_representating` which creates and returns the model